zinggAI/zingg/docs/setup/configuration.md

   ]
 ````

 In the above example, field id from input is present in the output but not used for comparisons.
-Also, these fileds may not be shown to the user while labelling, if [showConcise](#showconcise) is set true.
+Also, these fields may not be shown to the user while labelling, if [showConcise](#showconcise) is set true.

 ### numPartitions
 Number of Spark partitions over which the input data is distributed.
 Keep it equal to the 20-30 times the number of cores.
 This is an important configuration for performance.